 “A lot of drug and alcohol work is done on the idea of how your environment shapes behavior and how your environment can trigger behavior.
 That’s a big part of applied behavior analysis,” she says.
 “We talk about how sometimes if a person makes a certain association with a particular place, they can then have a really hard time breaking that association.”

-A talented BCBA working with a recovery center can interrupt this vicious cycle by rewarding clients for more desirable behavior.
+A BCBA working alongside addiction specialists can help design reinforcement systems that reward clients for healthier behaviors.
 A series of clean drug tests or stellar group session attendance might mean getting a gift card, free food, or even just some heartfelt praise.
 Slowly, negative associations break down and are replaced with positive reinforcement.

 While this rewards system may seem simple, it’s actually a real-world application of an integral ABA technique called contingency management.
 And it can be extremely effective for people in recovery.

-In a study on the effectiveness of contingency management in addiction treatment centers, researchers found that clients who were part of a rewards system were four times as likely to abstain from drugs during treatment than clients who weren’t part of one.
+Research on contingency management in addiction treatment centers has found that clients in structured rewards-based programs are significantly more likely to abstain from drugs during treatment than clients who aren’t part of one.

 Contingency management is only one tool a BCBA and a team of addiction specialists have in their arsenal.
 But together, they can help clients understand their own behaviors on a stripped-down, personal level and give them the tools they need to stay sober.